Welcome to Part 5 of the School of Golf Architecture. For an introduction to this series, check out the first installment.

 One of my favorite things about golf is that the playing fields are not standardized.
 A course can have 13 par 3s, like Bandon Preserve, or five long holes, like the original Leith Links in Scotland.
 There’s no rule saying that the game played on those routings isn’t real golf.

-But as Jeff and I discussed, modern courses generally haven’t taken the invitation to be whatever they want to be.
+But as Jeff and I discussed, modern courses generally haven’t taken the invitation to be whatever they want.
 Instead, they have tended to restrict themselves to the championship model of 18 holes and a par between 70 and 72.

 So what’s it going to take for funky golf course routings to go mainstream?
-Not at fancy clubs or resorts, but at your local muni: what’s preventing it from having, say, seven cool holes and a souped-up driving range?
+What’s preventing your local muni from having, say, seven cool holes and a souped-up driving range?

 Maybe golf developers have been too tentative.
 Maybe golf architects, too.
 But the change will most likely have to start with our own habits and attitudes as golfers—with realizing that not every score needs to count toward a handicap, and that the number of holes we play in a round matters far less than the quality of the experience.